HamRadioTools/hamradio_tools/docs/about/governance.md

 # Governance

-RCLDX governance should be transparent, lightweight, and community-oriented.
+RCLDX is proud to self-define as transparent, lightweight and community-oriented.

 ## Principles

-- No single person or entity fully controls the system
+- No single person or entity fully controls the entire system
-- Clear processes for decisions and appeals
+- Clear processes are in place for decisions and appeals
-- Documented roles and responsibilities
+- Roles and responsibilities are documented herein

 ## Bodies